filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 ### Patch profiles and runtime

-This will patch all profiles and runtime with the current globally installed version.
+This will patch all profiles and runtime with the current globally installed version of patches.

 This is useful after (re)installing a custom runtime, or if you are experiencing problems with web app launching.